troyhill/coreCT/README.md

 ### About coreCT

-coreCT is an R package for programmatic analysis of CT-scanned sediment cores, to rapidly convert Hounsfield Units to material classes (e.g., peat, root/rhizome, sand) and quantify their masses and volumes.
+**coreCT** is an R package for programmatic analysis of CT-scanned sediment cores, to rapidly convert Hounsfield Units to material classes (e.g., peat, root/rhizome, sand) and quantify their masses and volumes.
+To get started quickly, check out the package vignette (link)[https://github.com/troyhill/coreCT/blob/master/vignettes/Using_coreCT.Rmd] that draws on the example data included with **coreCT**.

 <img src="https://raw.githubusercontent.com/troyhill/images/master/221_20160607_Vol.png" width="400" height="500" />
 Figure 1.
 Volumes of various compartments in a sediment core

-coreCT also quantifies the number of root/rhizome particles in a user-defined range of size classes, and calculates the external surface area and volume attributable to each size class.
+**coreCT** also quantifies the number of root/rhizome particles in a user-defined range of size classes, and calculates the external surface area and volume attributable to each size class.
 This allows the estimation of belowground plant organ contributions to total soil volume and, dividing by core area, elevation.

 <img src="https://raw.githubusercontent.com/troyhill/images/master/221_20160607_Particles.png" width="400" height="500" /> <img src="https://raw.githubusercontent.com/troyhill/images/master/221_20160607_rootVol.png" width="400" height="500" />